-The Post-16 transport policy statement sets out the arrangements for transport, or other support, which are available for young people ensure that anyone of 'sixth form age' can attend education or training from September 2022.
+A post-16 transport policy statement lays out the arrangements for transport, or other support, that the council will provide to ensure that anyone of 'sixth form age' can attend education or training.

 Sixth form age covers any child or young person aged 16 to 19, or up to the age of 25 with learning difficulties and/or disabilities.
 The statement is for all post-16 learners, which means young people from the age of 16 who are in education or training, continuing learners aged 19 including those with an education, health or care plan (EHCP) up to the age of 25.